Bantamlak12/alx-low_level_programming/0x09-static_libraries/README.md

 5. **nm** **libmy.a**

-* The nm command lists the names that are stored

-inside the archive. as seen below.
+* The nm command lists the names that are stored inside the archive.

 ## **create_static_lib.sh**